nikdra/sos-som/README.md

 Train Self-Organizing Maps, compute quality measures and visualize them.
 The documentation of the package can be found [here](https://sos-som.readthedocs.io/en/latest/?).

-The "sos" is not a cry for help, but a shorthand for the course "Self-Organizing Systems" at TU Wien.
+The "sos" in sos-som is not a cry for help, but a shorthand for the course "Self-Organizing Systems" at TU Wien.

 ## Installation